Instant Pot Zuppa Toscana

 How to Make Zuppa Toscana in the Instant Pot

-- Saute the onion and garlic: Keeping the instant pot on sauté, add the onion and garlic to the bacon fat and cook sauté for 5-6 minutes or until translucent.
+Step two.
+Keeping the Instant Pot on sauté, add the onion and garlic to the bacon fat and cook for about 3 minutes, or until translucent.

-- Add the broth and sweet potato: Turn the instant pot off sauté and pour in the chicken broth, coconut milk, diced sweet potato, salt, and pepper.
+Step four.
+Turn the instant pot off, sauté, and pour in the chicken broth, coconut milk, diced sweet potato, salt, and pepper.
 Stir to combine.

-- Cook: Lock the lid onto the instant pot and set to 13 minutes on high.
-After the instant pot comes to pressure soup is done, allow the pressure to release naturally.
+Step five Lock the lid onto the instant pot and set to 13 minutes on high.

-- Add the kale and serve: Remove the lid and add in the kale and parsley and allow to wilt in the hot soup.
+Step six.
+Remove the lid and add the kale and parsley, and allow to wilt in the hot soup until it’s softened.
 Serve topped with bacon and extra parsley.

 I love using the instant pot for fast, easy meals!
-However, if you don’t have an instant pot, the recipe is easily adaptable to a stovetop!
-See the notes of the recipe for instructions.
+However, if you don’t have an Instant Pot, the recipe is easily adaptable to a stovetop!
+Here’s how you do it…

 Leftovers of this soup will stay fresh for 3-4 days in the fridge.